Sunday, 14 May 2017

 My visit to Calne came about because the Western League had decided to run a groundhop weekend with many fixtures kicking off at staggered times.
 It was the international break for the top two divisions, which offered the potential for decent crowds to attend the matches.

 It certainly worked for me.
-I was able to get the Swindon Town v Bolton Wanderers match at lunchtime, followed by the majority of Royal Wootton Bassett Town v Burnham in the Hellenic League before the 55 bus delivered me in Calne.
+I was able to get to the Swindon Town v Bolton Wanderers match at lunchtime, followed by the majority of Royal Wootton Bassett Town v Burnham in the Hellenic League before the 55 bus delivered me in Calne.

 I had arrived early to ensure that I got a programme at the ground before going in search of some ale.
-I didn't bother with the North Star club outside the ground, which had been listed in the guides, and the one backing onto the ground was staging a kids party.
+I didn't bother with the North Star club outside the ground, which had been listed in the guides, and the one backing onto the ground was staging a kid's party.

 Bremhill View was a tidy enough venue.
-The near side had a low terraced cover, with the far side being cramped and atmospheric with a low seated stand in the centre with changing rooms and busy refreshment hut towards the corner flag.
+The near side had a low terraced cover, with the far side being cramped and atmospheric with a low seated stand in the centre with changing rooms and a busy refreshment hut towards the corner flag.

 Admission was a very reasonable £5, with the programme costing a further quid.
-I thought it a tidy little ground with superb floodlights which made the trees at the far end a very pretty image.
+I thought it was a tidy little ground with superb floodlights which made the trees at the far end a very pretty image.
 I bought just about my first Bovril of the season for £1.

-There were a few of recognisable faces in the crowd from other matches as neutrals over the years along with a real plethora of team jackets and hats.
+There were a few recognisable faces in the crowd from other matches as neutrals over the years along with a real plethora of team jackets and hats.
 Scarborough Athletic fans Keith Crowe and Neil Daniels were in attendance and were doing the full Western League hop over the weekend.

-Just before the half hour mark, player boss Neurin Jones made it 2-1 to the home side.
+Just before the half-hour mark, player-boss Neurin Jones made it 2-1 to the home side.
 There was no point trying to get served in what would have been a busy bar at the break.
-Instead I took advantage of the great offer on half price hot dogs for a pound.
+Instead, I took advantage of the great offer on half-price hot dogs for a pound.
 Some of the more frugal hoppers weren’t best happy having made their purchase at the higher prices a little earlier!

 Oliver Webb made it 3-1 to Calne with half an hour left on the clock.
 They looked in control of the match when I had to depart to ensure that I caught the last bus to Chippenham.
 I missed a second goal for Pring that made the final score 3-2.

-On arrival in Chippenham I had time for a pint of the very quaffable Summer Lightning from the Hopback Brewery in the excellent Old Road Tavern, which was marked down for a return visit in the future.
+On arrival in Chippenham, I had time for a pint of the very quaffable Summer Lightning from the Hopback Brewery in the excellent Old Road Tavern, which was marked down for a return visit in the future.

 At which point it was time for the rattler back to Paddington, and with the aid of a bus and the new night tube on the Jubilee line, it meant that I caught the end of the Football League goals on a rerun just before 2am when I turned the key to my door.